SciML/SciMLOperators.jl/README.md

 evaluations, as well as `Zygote`-compatible non-mutating evaluations.

-The lazily implemented operator algebra allows the user to update the operator state by passing in an update function that accepts arbirary parameter objects.
+The lazily implemented operator algebra allows the user to update the operator state by passing in an update function that accepts arbitrary parameter objects.
 Further, our operators behave like `AbstractMatrix` types thanks to  overloads defined for methods in `Base`, and `LinearAlgebra`.